tom-dev-1001/chess-tools/README.md

 **Commercial chess analysis and training application**

-Chess Tools is a commercial chess application focused on advanced board analysis, engine integration, and interactive training features.
+Chess Tools is a commercial chess application focused on advanced board analysis, engine integration, rendering, and interactive training features.
-The project emphasizes performance-sensitive move generation, attack detection, AI search, and complex UI state management across live and historical positions.
+The project emphasizes performance-sensitive move generation, attack detection, AI search, rendering optimization, and complex UI state management across live and historical positions.

 This repository provides a technical overview of the system design and engineering challenges involved.